rishabpuranika/passwordgeneratorandstorage/README.md

 1. PasswordGeneratorFunctions.py :- This file contains all the user defined to create a password like save(),generate(),display().etc..Thiis is required to run the file named PasswordGenerator.py.
 2. PasswordGenerator.py :- This file contains the code which imports the PassswordGeneratorFunctions.py and executes them.

-*Within the next 2 weeks i will reupload the code which makes use of MySQL to save and display the code